bgoonz/React-Calculator/README.md

 That's one of the inputs!
 Create a second `<input>` element and a `handleSecondNum()` callback.
 It should look very similar.

-## Phase 5: Creating calculator buttons
+## Step5: Creating calculator buttons

 Time to write the operations.
 Each one of these is a button, with an `onClick` callback set that carries out the operation and sets the state of the result to